 The liquid can also be used as a degreaser, which extends its application to preparatory activities for welding and weld cleaning.

 When treating surfaces with low or moderate contamination, CGT-100 can be diluted with demineralized water in a ratio of up to 1:5.

 Use our fluids in combination with accessories for better work efficiency

 Along with effective cleaning and neutralizing fluids, we have also developed a range of useful accessories for everyday use that make your entire workflow even easier.

-Click below to see our full range of useful fluid accessories:
+Click below to see our full range of weld cleaning fluids and useful fluid accessories.

-Want to know even more about our weld cleaning and neutralizing fluids?
+Check out our weld cleaning and neutralizing fluids